 EECS 587, Parallel Computing

-Note: CSE has changed the enrollment system for 500-level classes.
-Incoming CSE grad students were not able to get in some of our classes because they didn't register until the summer, and the classes were already filled.
+Note: I will be able to admit all students.
+For most of the other CSE graduate courses the enrollment system has changed, using special CSE waitlists.
+This is because incoming CSE grad students were not able to get in some of our classes because they didn't register until the summer and the classes were already filled.

 You Can't Hide

 It is almost impossible to buy a computer that isn't parallel.